boratanrikulu/eternity/README.md

 Example config is here: [**config.yaml**](/config.example.yaml)

-You can use `title`, `subtitle` and `image` values for your website.
+You can use `title`, `subtitle` and `image` variables for your website.
 Same variables are available for post pages.
 ```yaml
 title: Eternity
 params: